Group2Project2UofTCoding/coworkers/README.md

 ## ⚙️ Installation

-If you would like to try this application or want to use this as a demo, please clone the repo, and run the following command
+If you would like to try this application or want to use this as a demo, please clone the repo to your local machine, and run the following command

 ```
 npm install